Five Simple Ways to Improve Clinical Trial Recruitment

 2) Make a good first impression

 Often third-party call centers are involved in recruitment or scheduling for a local study and may be responsible for managing patients’ self-referral to the study, rather than a medical center or doctor’s office.
-Patients may be confused when the company contacting them (or re-contacting) is not the same as the healthcare provider listed on recruitment materials, or if the call center is also associated with a market research company.
+Patients may be confused when the company contacting them (or re-contacting) is not the same as the healthcare provider listed on clinical trial recruitment materials, or if the call center is also associated with a market research company.
 Patients may hesitate to continue when contacting the study center upon hearing a greeting or voicemail that does not match the study name or provider as listed in recruitment materials.
 Similarly, in an era when caller ID is a crucial factor in determining if someone answers the phone, receiving a call from a company whose caller ID is blocked or misaligned with the recruitment materials, may cause patients not to answer.
 Be cognizant of these subtle cues in the patient experience, as they can encourage or discourage patients’ continued interest in your study.

 3) Design a user-friendly online experience